SV8ARJ/ninfer-windows-5090/README.md

 Visual Studio 2022 (MSVC) and CUDA 13.1 targeting sm_120a (RTX 5090)

 Made possible with the help of Deepseek.
 Sharing in the hope that someone finds it useful.
+Use at your own risk.
+All credit and thanks to the original author.

 ## Original readme